AstroBoy1/AstroBoy1.github.io/docs/_posts/2024-09-19-ratingnet.markdown

 I've been involved with chess for a while and am happy to share my first research paper in my program on estimating chess ratings from moves.
-Of course there is the rating system from playing games based off a player's current rating and an opponent's rating, but I was curious to see if it's possible to have a rating independent of these, just by looking at move times and clock usage: [paper link][github-link]
+Of course there is the rating system from playing games based off a player's current rating and an opponent's rating, but I was curious to see if it's possible to have a rating independent of these, just by looking at moves and clock usage: [paper link][github-link]

 [jekyll-docs]: https://jekyllrb.com/docs/home
 [jekyll-gh]:   https://github.com/jekyll/jekyll